thisismydesign/easy_logging/README.md

 ## Features

-- Adds logging functionality anywhere with one, short, descriptive command
+- Add logging functionality anywhere with one, short, descriptive command
 - Logger is unique to context and contains relevant information (e.g. class name)
 - Logger is pre-configurable globally (destination, level, formatter)
 - Logger is fully configurable locally